AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ### Customize a theme {#steps-to-customize-a-theme-core-components}

 Customizing a theme is a multi-step process.
-To customize the theme, perform the steps in listed order t:
+To customize the theme, perform the steps in listed order:

 1. [Clone a theme](#download-a-theme-core-components)
 1. [Set name of a theme](#set-name-of-theme)